Are You A Strategic Game Player?

 There are positives and negatives associated with being a game player, but a strategic game player is at another level.
 Using strategy implies studying, reviewing, and giving thought to better ways for proceeding.
 Efforts perform best when they include a thought-out plan.

-Playing board games, video games, puzzles, or being a sports enthusiast can teach a person to become a strategic game player.
-One of the best methods to apply the same in business is to keep an eye on your competition.
+Playing board games, video games like Drift Hunters 2, puzzles, or being a sports enthusiast can teach a person to become a strategic game player.
+One of the best methods to apply the same strategic thinking in business is to keep an eye on your competition.
 Doing so keeps us alert to the markets, how people are performing within the varying industries, and how we can position ourselves advantageously.

 My Story